opticalloop/OCR/README.md

 # OCR
 ### by opticaloop

+> Project made by four students at EPITA for the third semester (S3)

 Software designed to solve sudoku grid based on a picture.
 Work with an OCR so the picture need to be a minimum accurate.
 The digit recognization is done thanks to an Neural Network, you can fully train him.